Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Joint Panel-Time Series Limit Theory

 The result of Corollary \ref{Diag_CLT} is equivalent to the statement that $X_{n\tau}\left( 1\right) \overset{d}{\rightarrow}N\left( 0,\Omega\right) $ conditional on positive probability events in $\mathcal{C}$.
 As noted earlier, no simplification of the technical arguments are possible by conditioning on $\mathcal{C}$ except in the trivial case where $\Omega$ is a fixed constant.
 Eagleson (1975, Corollary 3), see also Hall and Heyde (1980, p.
 59), establishes a simpler result where $X_{n\tau}\left( 1\right) \overset{d}{\rightarrow}B$ weakly but not ($\mathcal{C}$-stably).
 Such results could in principle be obtained here as well, but they would not be useful for the analysis in Sections \ref{sec-trend-stationary-models} and \ref{sec-unit-root-time-series-models} because the limiting distributions of our estimators not only depend on $B$ but also on other $\mathcal{C} $-measurable scaling matrices.
 Since the continuous mapping theorem requires joint convergence, a weak limit for $B$ alone is not sufficient to establish the results we obtain below.\textbf{ }

-Theorem \ref{Diag_CLT} establishes what Phillips and Moon (1999) call diagonal convergence, a special form of joint convergence.
-To see that sequential convergence where first $n$ or $\tau$ go to infinity, followed by the other index, is generally not useful in our set up, consider the following example.
+Theorem \ref{Diag_CLT} establishes what Phillips and Moon (1999) call diagonal convergence, a special form of joint convergence.\footnote{The discussion assumes that $0<\kappa<\infty.$ The cases where $\kappa=0$ or $\kappa=\infty$ allow for a simpler treatment where either the time series or cross-section sample can be ignored.
+In those situations considerations of joint convergence play only a minor role.\textbf{ }} To see that sequential convergence where first $n$ or $\tau$ go to infinity, followed by the other index, is generally not useful in our set up, consider the following example.
 Assume that $d=k_{\phi}$ is the dimension of the vector $\tilde{\psi}_{it}$.
 This would hold for just identified moment estimators and likelihood based procedures.
 Consider the double indexed process

 For each $\tau$ fixed, convergence in distribution of $X_{n\tau}$ as $n\rightarrow\infty$ follows from the central limit theorem in Kuersteiner and Prucha (2013).
 Let $X_{\tau}$ denote the \textquotedblleft large $n$, fixed $\tau$\textquotedblright\ limit.
 For each $n$ fixed, convergence in distribution of $X_{n\tau}$ as $\tau\rightarrow\infty$ follows from a standard martingale central limit theorem for Markov processes.
 Let $X_{n}$ be the \textquotedblleft large $\tau$, fixed $n$\textquotedblright\ limit.
 It is worth pointing out that the distributions of both $X_{n}$ and $X_{\tau}$ are unknown because the limits are trivial in one direction.
 For example, when $\tau$ is fixed and $n$ tends to infinity, the component $\tau^{-1/2} \sum_{t=\tau_{0}+1}^{\tau_{0}+\tau}\psi_{\tau,t}^{\nu}$ trivially converges in distribution (it does not change with $n$) but the distribution of $\tau^{-1/2}\sum_{t=\tau_{0}+1}^{\tau_{0}+\tau}\psi_{\tau,t}^{\nu}$ is generally unknown.
 More importantly, application of a conventional CLT for the cross-section alone will fail to account for the dependence between the time series and cross-sectional components.
 Sequential convergence arguments thus are not recommended even as heuristic justifications of limiting distributions in our setting.